InSyncWithFoo/uv-for-pycharm/README.md

 <!-- Plugin description -->
 [uv][1] integration for PyCharm.

-This plugin brings the various functionalities of uv closer to the IDE.
+This plugin brings the various functionalities of uv closer to your IDE.

   [1]: https://github.com/astral-sh/uv